codingfinest/neo4j-go-ogm/README.md

 ### Reporting bugs

 Thanks for trying out the package!
 Any bug found should be documented with specific reproducible conditions on the githib issue page.
-Fork the project, add a failing unit test and If you wanna challenge yourself to fix the bug,propose a fix.
-Regardless of how small or huge the fix is, let's discuss first.